CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%/notice%}}

-Cumulus Networks recommends you use the switch's loopback or management IP address for this purpose.
+Cumulus Networks recommends you use the loopback or management IP address of the switch for this purpose.
 Which one should you choose?

-- If your MLAG configuration has **routed uplinks** (a modern approach to the data center fabric network), then configure `clagd` to use the peer switch **loopback** address for the health check.
+- If your MLAG configuration has **routed uplinks** (a modern approach to the data center fabric network), configure `clagd` to use the peer switch **loopback** address for the health check.
 When the peer link is down, the secondary switch must route towards the loopback address using uplinks (towards spine layer).
 If the primary switch is also suffering a more significant problem (for example, `switchd` is unresponsive /or stopped), then the secondary switch eventually promotes itself to primary and traffic now flows normally.

     To ensure IP connectivity between the loopbacks, you must carefully consider what implications this has on the BGP ASN configured:

-    - The two MLAG member switches must use unique BGP ASNs, **or**,
-    - If the two MLAG member switches use the same BGP ASN, then you must bypass the BGP loop prevention check on AS\_PATH attribute.
+    - The two MLAG member switches must use unique BGP ASNs.
+If the two MLAG member switches use the same BGP ASN, you must bypass the BGP loop prevention check on AS_PATH attribute.

 - If your MLAG configuration has **bridged uplinks** (such as a campus network or a large, flat layer 2 network), then configure `clagd` to use the peer switch **eth0** address for the health check.
 When the peer link is down, the secondary switch must route towards the eth0 address using the OOB network (provided you have implemented an OOB network).